 The predicted detectability in this model was 0.442 +/- 0.149.
 The average predicted occupancy rate in the unharvested controls was 0.315 +/- 0.269 and in the understory protection treatment was 0.122 +/- 0.345 (Figure X).

-The interaction between canopy height and treatment was positive and highly insignificant ( = 0.006, p = 0.984).
+The interaction between canopy height and treatment was positive and not significant ( = 0.006, p = 0.984).
 We plotted predicted values of occupancy rates in response to canopy height for control and understory protection sites (Figure X) which showed a similar positive response of occupancy to canopy height in the understory protection sites and control sites.

+What about the effect of the understory density?
 The proportion of LiDAR returns between 10-20m had a moderate effect on occupancy rates ( = 4.55, p = 0.240), and the effects plot shows that both understory protection and unharvested controls respond positively to increasing densities of mid-height trees (Figure X).
 A one-unit change in the proportion of returns between 10-20m thus increased the probability of occupancy by 94.6 times.

 Listening Occupancy Model – Occupancy Modelling